 Luckily, it isn’t too common for them to transmit diseases as some other insects do.
 However, bed bug bites on dogs can cause extreme itch and discomfort, which can lead to secondary wounds from scratching and subsequent infections, as well as a lot of stress!

 What do Bed Bug Bites Look Like on Dogs?

 Bed bugs bites on dogs are often small red welts or itchy lesions, which sometimes get mistaken for flea or mosquito bites.
 They’ll sometimes be in a line or cluster.
-Bed bugs seek out heat so you will likely find bed bug bites on your dog’s belly or limbs.
+Bed bugs on dogs seek out heat so you will likely find bed bug bites on dogs' bellies or limbs.